I am an engineer and mathematician turned quantitative biologist.

-In April 2018, I joined Institut Pasteur in Paris as a research engineer.
+In 2018, I joined Institut Pasteur in Paris as a tenured research engineer.
 I am part of the InBio team, led by Gregory Batt.
-We try to invent new ways of investigating cellular processes, using optogenetic control, optimal experimental design, and some lab automation when it makes sense.
+We try to invent new ways of investigating cellular processes, using optogenetic control, optimal experimental design, and lab automation.

 Before that, my PhD work was purely computational, yet highly data-driven.
 I was then at Inria, Paris working with Dirk Drasdo and Gregory Batt.
 One main topic of my PhD work was to investigate in-silico the molecular mechanisms behind the resistance of cancer cells to the death ligand TRAIL.
 To do that, I developped a cell-based (each cell is represented individually) multi-scale (cellular decisions are controlled by biochemical reaction pathways simulated in each cell) approach to model the dynamics of cell populations.

 I am very enthusiastic about the automation of biological experiments (at all scales of cost and throughput).
 Together with a formal, model-based representation of cells and experiments, I think we have a winning combination for accelerating quantitative biology.